-- 1 15-ounce can enchilada sauce
+- 1 (19-ounce) can enchilada sauce

-- 8 packaged flour tortillas
+- 8 large tortillas

-Prepare the pan and tortillas: Preheat the oven to 400 degrees F. Pour about 1/3 of the can of enchilada sauce into a 9-by-13-inch casserole pan.
+Prepare the pan and tortillas: Preheat the oven to 400 F. Pour about 1/3 of the can of enchilada sauce into a 9-by-13-inch casserole pan.
 (Make sure your pan is also freezer-safe if you plan to freeze the finished dish.)
 Line the tortillas up crosswise in the pan, folded open like taco shells for easy filling.

 Fill the enchiladas: Scoop about 1/2 cup of cooked chicken into each tortilla.
 Divide the diced bell pepper evenly between the tortillas, sprinkling the pieces on top of the chicken.
 Sprinkle about 1 tablespoon shredded cheese over the bell pepper.
 Drizzle about 1 tablespoon enchilada sauce over the filling.

 Roll and bake: Starting at one end of the pan, roll the tortillas up so the seamed side of each tortilla is face-down in the pan.
 Pour the remaining enchilada sauce evenly across the top of the tortillas, then top with the remaining cheese.
 Bake for 15 to 20 minutes, until the cheese is melted and bubbly.
 Cool to room temperature.